coq/ceps/text/006-referencing-evars.md

    For instance, `destruct n` on goal `qualid` could produce goals algebraically named `qualid:Case 0` and `qualid:Case S`, and referred to by `Case 0` and `Case S` if there is no ambiguity.

-   As another example, `assert foo` on goal `qualid:basename` could produce goal `qualid:basename:Side` and `qualid:basename:Main` with short names
+   As another example, `assert foo` on goal `qualid:basename` could produce goal `qualid:basename:Side` and `qualid:basename:Main` with short names `Side` and `Main` respectively.

-   So, an idea could be to superpose a scheme for absolute naming (paths from the root) with a scheme for short names.
+   So, an idea could be to superimpose a scheme for absolute naming (paths from the root) with a scheme for short names.

 # Proposal for sharing